LysTech-org/.github/README.md

 # LysTech (lystech-org)

-Welcome to LysTech — a non-profit team dedicated to fun, innovation, and open collaboration at [team.lystech.org](https://team.lystech.org)!
-We’re a crew of passionate developers and AI enthusiasts building open-source projects and AI.
+Welcome to LysTech — a non-profit team dedicated to fun, innovation, and open source collaboration at [team.lystech.org](https://team.lystech.org)!
+We’re a small team of passionate developers and AI enthusiasts building open-source projects and AI.

 ---